Welega Province

 Welega (also spelled Wollega; Wallaggaa; ወለጋ) was a province in western Ethiopia, with its capital city at Nekemte.
 It was named for the Wollega Oromo, who are the majority of the population within its boundaries.

-Welega was bordered on the west by Sudan, on the north by the Abbay River which separated it from Gojjam, on the east by Shewa, on the southeast by Kaffa, and on the south by Illubabor.
+Welega was bordered on the west by Sudan, on the north by the Abbay River which separated it from Gojjam, on the east by Shewa, on the south-east by Kaffa, and on the south by Illubabor.
+Welega is known for its fertile highlands producing coffee, maize, wheat and barley.
+It is also known for its dairy products and is very well known across Ethiopia for best-quality butter, often known as 'Welega kibe'.
+Welega is also very rich in Gold.

 History

-The region was governed by Gasa Umar of Adal in the sixteenth century.
+The region was governed by Kumsa Moroda in late 19th century.